MubeenHassan-OSO/quick-and-easy-faqs/README.md

 # quick-and-easy-faqs
 The PHP code defines a custom post type and taxonomy for managing FAQs (Frequently Asked Questions) in WordPress and a shortcode to display FAQs on pages or posts using flexible parameters.
+Add this code to your Child theme and use it accordingly, you will not need a plugin for Faqs anymore

 Features: